What is Contract Management?

 Create Pre-approved contract language

 Departments should not have to waste their time recreating language that is exactly the same across all contracts.
 This kind of ‘boilerplate’ language should be created and maintained by Legal.
-Then, good contract management software can automatically put into any relevant agreement.
+Then, good contract management software can automatically be put into any relevant agreement.
 This is more efficient and frees Legal to spend its time working on more complicated, or unique, provisions.

 Contract management is no different from any other business function.
 Companies should lay out their goals upfront and then hold stakeholders accountable.
 Tracking KPIs can uncover problems with workflow and accuracy that may otherwise go unnoticed.
 Examples include how long it takes to create a contract, the accuracy rate, and the average length of time for approvals.